-(a) The General Assembly finds that it is in the public interest to provide funding to reimburse a person who has sustained damage to agricultural products as a result of black bear.
+(a) The General Assembly finds that it is in the public interest to provide funding to prevent conflicts with black bears before they occur and to reimburse a person who has sustained damage to agricultural products or pets as a result of black bear.

-(b) (1) There is a Black Bear Damage Reimbursement Fund in the Department.
+(b) (1) There is a Black Bear Damage Prevention and Reimbursement Fund in the Department.

 (2) The Fund consists of:

-(ii) Gifts, grants, and contributions to the State that are designated for inclusion in the Fund.
+(ii) Gifts, grants, and contributions to the State that are designated for inclusion in the Fund; and

 (3) The Fund is a continuing, nonlapsing special fund, and is not subject to § 7–302 of the State Finance and Procurement Article.